sholtomaud/phd/Literature Review/litrev.md

 In 2013 the Multi-Criteria Analysis Shell for Spatial Decision Support (MCAS-S Development Partnership was formed to develop and support MCAS-S software.
 In 2014 the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) published version 3.1 of the MCAS-S software [@abares_multi-criteria_2014].
 MCAS-S uses ordinal risk scales to help stakeholders make decision around risk trade-offs through both spatial Multi-Criteria Analysis [@abares_multi-criteria_2014, p.12] and the Analytical Heirarchy Process (AHP).
 Combined, these techniques aim to enable users to establish soils at risk by ranking the importance of input layers through pair-wise weightings [@ibid, p.52].

-In addition to the above consideration, whilst the MCAS-S includes rainfall in analyses, something not covered in the documentation is the relationships between data-models for soil, UE impacts and water quality sampling.
+In addition to the above consideration, whilst the MCAS-S includes rainfall in analyses, something not covered in the documentation is the relationships between data-models for soil, UE impacts, and soils laboratory samples.
 Soil sampling of pits can typically be 3-dimensional, with samples taken at the corners of a rectangular pit [@pattison_soil_2010].
-Traditional surfacewater and groundwater sampling systems assume that there is a depth, and one-lat-long point per sample at site, however soils will typically have several lat-longs and elevations per sample at a site.
+Traditional surfacewater and groundwater sampling systems can assume that there is a depth, and one-lat-long point per sample at site.
+However soils will typically have several lat-longs and elevations per sample at a site.
 This  requirement would see the legacy water samples data model enhance with 3D location components per sample.

 ### Requirements - Soils